CSbyGB/pentips/ethical-hacking-general-methodology/scanenum.md

 ### Scan with Nmap

+- `nmap -Pn -sV -sC -p- 10.0.2.80` my fav scan options (if I do not need to be stealthy)
 - We can use the `-sS` flag it is suppose to be stealthy (it is much more picked up today than it used to be).
 It is called stealthy because it is going to send SYN and when it will receive the SYNACK it will send a RST instead of an ACK (it means that when the remote machine is going to say "I am open you can connect" it is going to send something like "I do not want to connect anymore")
 - `nmap -T4 -p- -A 10.0.2.4`
 - `nmap -sU -T4 -p 10.0.2.4` In case we want to scan udp it is better to make a scan similar to this one because udp takes a long time to scan